SITE INFO

 How does this relate to Foucault’s ideas about homosexuality?

-g - Folles, Swells, Effeminates and Homophiles in Saint-Germain-des-Pres of the 1950s?
+How does this relate to our reading - Folles, Swells, Effeminates and Homophiles in Saint-Germain-des-Pres of the 1950s?

 Jean Genet